ElTitoDG/S.M.S_Unix_Version/README.md

 - Practice C language project
 - Create a version that uses Unix C libraries instead of Windows ones

-Also this project uses [C Project Template](https://github.com/pantuza/c-project-template) to generate the project structure and make file
+Also, this project uses [C Project Template](https://github.com/pantuza/c-project-template) to generate the project structure and make file

 ## SMSLIB.C wiki